JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Adalyne Corbin.md

 > [!EXAMPLE]+ Post-Dragonfall (THE ACTUAL NEW STUFF)
 >$\quad$Once upon a time, Adalyne and her family were at peace.
-Perhaps not everything was perfect, but they were happy.
-They had moved to Dragonfall in 690, while Adalyne was two months pregnant with Blaise.
-In contrast to Absalem, who had worked as a mage hunter[^1] and thus had traveled plenty, this was Adalynes first time being outside of Dorma Zaul for any significant period.
+They had moved in 690, while Adalyne was two months pregnant with Blaise.
+In contrast to Absalem, who had who had traveled plenty as a mage hunter[^2], this was Adalynes first time being outside of Dorma Zaul for any significant period.
->$\quad$Despite her efforts in learning Yexvian, acclimating would prove to be far more difficult for her than for her husband — regardless, she got it eventually.
+>$\quad$Despite her efforts, acclimating would prove to be far more difficult for her than for her husband — regardless, she got it eventually.
 That was a good few hectic months of their life: Between moving in, acclimating to the change in not just language but also culture, and Adalynes pregnancy, this was one of the most stressful periods of her life — Even including the previous assassination attempts on her husband and father.
->$\quad$Yet in other ways, it was also one of the least stressful.
+>Yet in other ways, it was also the least stressful.
 Even to the present day, it's difficult to explain.
-Perhaps the best way to explain it is that this new stress, despite being no lesser or greater than that previous stress, was *smaller* in scale.
-Or perhaps there is no good way to explain it.
 Perhaps it doesn't matter.
 >$\quad$
 >$\quad$What does matter is that one day, Adalyne woke up.
-She had a home, not just a place she lived but a *home*, untouched by shadows of the past; she had a husband, who no longer *needed* to carry a weapon with him at all hours, who no longer needed to be forever *vigilant* even within his own home; she had a beautiful baby boy, who would never know the dreadful darkness within those old stone walls.
+She had not just a place she lived but a *home*, untouched by shadows of the past; she had a husband, who no longer *needed* to carry a weapon at all hours, no longer needed to be forever *vigilant*; she had a beautiful baby boy, who would never know the dreadful darkness within those old stone walls.
->$\quad$And for the first time, it felt... real.
+>And for the first time, it felt... real.
 That shadow no longer hovered over her.
 And for the first time in a long time, she knew peace.
->$\quad$How she wishes it could have lasted, but some things are not meant to be.
+>$\quad$How she wishes it could have lasted.
 >$\quad$
 >$\quad$
 >$\quad$It happened in 709 AE, in Blaise's first year at DFMA when he was 18.
-The thrice-damned image is etched onto her mind, preserved forevermore.
 The cold blood pooling.
-It was supposed to be a day for joy.
-A day for celebration of new life.
+It was supposed to be a day for celebration of new life.
+Absalem's birthday was four days away.
 >$\quad$Mother and child came home to a mess of broken furniture and torn flesh.
 >$\quad$
 >$\quad$Those days were the worst of her life.
->$\quad$Were it not that Blaise, and the little one within her womb, needed her, Adalyne would not have survived those weeks.
-She almost didn't anyway.
+>Were it not that Blaise, and the little one within her womb, needed her, Adalyne would not have survived those weeks.
 Most of those days she has no memory of, except for the last day of that depressive episode.
-It had been three weeks, and a half perhaps.
+Three weeks, perhaps.
 She hadn't left her bed for close to two days.
 She hadn't showered in even longer.
 >Adalyne didn't remember the last time she had eaten.
 Perhaps a week ago.
+>
 >$\quad$It was her child that finally pulled her out of it.
 What a mother she was.
 >Adalyne can still remember when Blaise woke her, begging her to get up and eat.
 He had cooked for her.
 He didn't leave her alone until she'd eaten it all.
 She can't remember when she fell asleep again, holding onto him for dear life.
 Nor can she remember how many times she apologized to him.
 >$\quad$
 >$\quad$Blaise made her promise something that following day.
 He made her promise that, even in her grief, she would not lose her will to live.
 Absalem would not want it; so she got up.
 She shaved her head, her neck, and her collarbone.
-Taking a hammer and an awl, Adalyne broke her right horn where the marital ring was embedded and let it bleed, allowing the scar to set.
+Taking hammer and awl, Adalyne broke her right horn where the marital ring was embedded and let it bleed, allowing the scar to set.
 She did not let that darkness consume her again.
 >$\quad$Perhaps in time she would have moved on properly, and continued to live in spite of this pain.
 Fate, however, had different plans for her.
 >$\quad$
 >$\quad$